007 MAGAZINE - The World's Foremost James Bond Resource!

 Although awarded an ‘X’ certificate by the British Board of Film Censors, both films were cut further to remove some of the more sadistic violence.
 The final film in the trilogy The Good, The Bad And The Ugly (1966) premiered in the US in December 1967, but was not seen in the UK until August 1968.
 In both territories its running-time was drastically reduced from the 178-minutes of the original Italian release in 1966.
 The film was cut to 161-minutes for release in the US, and 148-minutes in the UK.
 The Good, The Bad And The Ugly was restored to its original length and re-released in 2002.

-Initial reviews for the films in the UK were less than kind, and it took some time for them to achieve the cult status that we recognise today.
-Penelope Mortimer in The Observer said of For A Few Dollars More:
+Initial reviews in the UK were less than kind, and it took some time for the films to achieve the cult status that we recognise today.
+Penelope Mortimer (1918-1999), Journalist, novelist and film critic for The Observer said of For A Few Dollars More:

 ...with its howling manic music, its startling photography, its operatic direction by Sergio Leone, it should be extremely funny, in the same way that the Bond films, seen through a sane eye, are extremely funny.
 Violence is, after all, the basis of slapstick...”